-Not long after the work was completed it was submerged by rising water levels and remained that way for the best part of thirty years.
+Not long after the work was completed Spiral Jetty was submerged by rising water levels.
+It remained that way for the best part of thirty years.
 In 2002, the onset of a drought revealed the piece again.

 Golden Spike stopover

-Golden Spike National Historic Site.
-This is the location where the first transcontinental railway was completed, joining east and west of the United States, in 1869.
-The historic completion of the Railroad turned a six-month ox-drawn wagon ride into a six-day train journey, paving the way for exploration and settlement of the wild west.
+Golden Spike National Historic Site is located where the first transcontinental railway was completed.
+Here, the east and west of the United States were joined by rail, in 1869.
+The historic completion of the Railroad turned a six-month ox-drawn wagon ride into a six-day train journey.
+This paved the way for exploration and settlement of the wild west.

-Onward to Spiral Jetty
+The Spiral Jetty experience

 The blush hues of the water were one of the major attractions for Robert Smithson when deciding on a location for Spiral Jetty.
 He likened it to a primordial sea, referring to oceans at a time in earth’s history prior to the first land-based life forms.